 Dromedary or Arabian camels have one hump.
 Bactrian camels have two humps.
 If you think it’s hard to remember which type of camel has how many humps, it’s not!
 Just turn the first letter of each name onto its flat side.
 The “D” in Dromedary makes one hump, and the “B” in Bactrian makes two humps!

-There are other differences between Dromedary and Bactrian camels besides the number of humps they have.
+There are other differences between Dromedary and Bactrian camels.
 For example, Dromedaries come from the deserts of West Asia (the Arabian Peninsula) and Africa.
 Bactrian camels come from Central and East Asia.

 Bactrian camels tend to be larger than Dromedaries.
 They also have to withstand harsher climates, like the Gobi Desert of Asia.
-In summer, temperatures in the Gobi Desert can exceed 120° F, while in winter it can get to -20° F!
+In summer, temperatures in the Gobi Desert can rise above 120° F, while in winter it can drop to -20° F!

 Dromedaries easily outnumber Bactrian camels.
 Experts believe the population of domesticated Bactrian camels is around 2 million.
-There are more than 14 million Dromedaries around the world.
+There are over 14 million Dromedaries around the world.

 Camels are amazing creatures that have some unique features that make them great working animals.
 For example, camels have a third eyelid that moves sideways like a windshield wiper on a car.
 It helps to keep sand out of their eyes.